Yiling-Huo/yiling-huo.github.io/resources.md

 - Compare images from two folders:

   <a href="/files/resources/python/compare_images.py" download>Download</a>.
 [Tutorial](https://yiling-huo.github.io/tutorials/2023/03/30/compare-images.html).
-A python script that compares images from to folders to search for duplicates.
+A Python script that compares images from two folders to search for duplicates.

 ## R scripts:

 - Remove outliers:

   <a href="/files/resources/r/remove_outlier_function.R" download>Download</a>.
-A simple function that removes outliers from a data frame based on the 3s.d. rule.
+A simple function that removes outliers from a data frame based on the 3 s.d. rule.

 - Remove track loss trials:

   <a href="/files/resources/r/remove_trackloss.R" download>Download</a>.
 [Tutorial](https://yiling-huo.github.io/tutorials/2023/04/25/trackloss.html).
-A function that removes trials from visual world eye-tracking data where an extensive amount of observations do not detect the eye gaze on any of the images in the visual display.
+A function that removes trials from visual world eye-tracking data where no eye gaze can be detected on any of the images in the visual display for an extensive proportion of the time.